 A rewards program run by referral or rewards program software gives your business plenty of control over how you’ll encourage word-of-mouth sharing.
 So, it’s clearly a form of amplified word of mouth.

 For example, reviews and testimonials work for almost any business out there and are an excellent way to generate word of mouth.
-But, a business has very little control over what someone will say about them online (including people who have a high blog or social media following).
+But, a business has very little control over what someone will say about them online (including people who have a large blog or social media following).

 Let’s do a quick overview of a few types of word-of-mouth marketing.